ICPO: Intrinsic Confidence-Driven Group Relative Preference Optimization for Efficient Reinforcement Learning: Experimental Setup

 In the experiments targeting the Gemma and Llama models, we adjusted the temperature parameters for both training and evaluation to 0.6.
 Following RLPR~\citep{RLPR-2025} guidelines, we removed \verb|<think>| segments from templates to prevent a decline in generation quality.
 We observed that rule-based scoring scripts introduced errors in benchmark tests containing non-multiple-choice formatted questions.
 To address this issue, we deployed a Qwen2.5-7B-Instruct model server for evaluation and additionally utilized Qwen2.5-72B-Instruct to handle more complex benchmarks, such as TheoremQA and Minerva.

-In the experiment focusing on coarse-grained reward scenarios, we employed Qwen2.5-7B model to conduct a single-epoch training session on the training set.
+In the experiment focusing on sparse reward scenarios, we employed Qwen2.5-7B model to conduct a single-epoch training session on the training set.
 We retained the original data where all responses within each group were either uniformly correct or uniformly incorrect, while filtering out those data instances where responses within the same group exhibited discrepancies in rewards.
-Subsequently, we utilized the retained data as coarse-grained reward training set to further train Qwen2.5-7B model, thereby validating the efficacy of ICPO in coarse-grained reward settings.
+Subsequently, we utilized the retained data as extremely sparse reward training set to further train Qwen2.5-7B model, thereby validating the efficacy of ICPO in extremely sparse reward settings.

 In the experiment concerning noisy reward scenarios, we randomly selected 40\% of the responses generated at each training step and injected random noise into their rewards.
 Specifically, we randomly added or subtracted 0.3 points from the original reward values to simulate the hallucinations and unstable fluctuations that may occur when LLMs assign scores.
 Subsequently, we utilized the noise-injected rewards to calculate the intra-group advantage for guiding policy updates, thereby validating the comparative performance of ICPO and vanilla GRPO in noisy reward environments.